If you would prefer to listen, this blog is now available as a podcast:

 This gloss is our old friend tanha again: physical pain and a high-pitched sound are not identical with mental suffering – the craving to get rid of them is.
 When one is better able to control attention, one may simply stop channeling energy to the judgements that negatively colour experience.
 In other words, though pain may be inevitable, suffering (i.e. dukkha) is optional.
 This is one of the reasons that placebo painkillers are so effective; it gives people permission to let go of some resistance.
 It is also why expert meditators have a higher pain threshold, and experience the same pain (generated ethically in psychology experiments with chemicals that stimulate pain receptors, or a piece of metal that gets hotter and hotter) as less unpleasant.

 Obviously, just understanding the link between tanha and dukkha will not get you very far, since craving is not something that can be simply dropped, anymore than a tightrope is something that can be simply walked across as soon as one understands that the goal is to get to the other side.
-One needs to intentionally cultivate and develop the right skills.
+One needs to cultivate the right skills.
 How?

 The Science of The Dharma